-Because occupations involving physical labor dominate the local economy, Nauvoo is generally considered to be a blue-collar town.
-47.06% of the Nauvoo workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Nauvoo is a blue-collar town, with 47.06% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Nauvoo is a town of service providers, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Nauvoo who work in maintenance occupations (17.65%), healthcare (13.73%), and law enforcement and fire fighting (7.84%).

 The per capita income in Nauvoo in 2022 was $25,919, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
 This equates to an annual income of $103,676 for a family of four.
 However, Nauvoo contains both very wealthy and poor people as well.